GLM 5

 Common questions about GLM 5

-What is the context window for GLM-5?
+What is the context window size for GLM 5?

 What people think about GLM 5